cssnr/vitepress-swiper-docs/docs/guides/get-started.md

   :coverflow-effect="{ slideShadows: false }"
 />
 ```

+_Note: HTML tags must be seperated from Markdown with one blank line._

 ::: info 🖼️ LIVE DEMOS
 You can view more examples on the [Examples page](/examples/index.md).